STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. important::

    There are official |hpx| packages for Fedora.
-Unless you want to customize your build you may want to start off with the official packages.
+Unless you want to customize your, build you may want to start off with the official packages.
 Instructions can be found on the |stellar_hpx_download|_ page.

 .. note::

-   This section of the manual is based off of our collaborators Patrick Diehl's blog post `Installing HPX on Fedora 22
+   This section of the manual is based off of our collaborator Patrick Diehl's blog post `Installing HPX on Fedora 22
    <http://diehlpk.github.io/2015/08/04/hpx-fedora.html>`_.